Two Ways to Calculate a Pain and Suffering Settlement

 Use Both Methods And Adjust For The Specifics Of The Accident

 It's always a good idea to use both methods to start, and then adjust your demand from within that range.
-You may get wildly different numbers, and that's okay – it all boils down to a negotiation dance at the end.
-If you were hit by a drunk driver that ran a red light (a slam-dunk case, so to speak) and have a bunch of medical bills, start on the highest end of your settlement range.
-If you slipped on some ice or snow on front of a private residence, and liability is not so clear, you're settlement will be closer to the lower end.
+You may get wildly different numbers, and that's okay—it all boils down to a negotiation dance at the end.
+If you were hit by a drunk driver who ran a red light (a slam-dunk case, so to speak) and have a bunch of medical bills, start on the highest end of your settlement range.
+If you slipped on some ice or snow on front of a private residence, and liability isn't so clear, your settlement will be closer to the lower end.
 Every case is unique, but the idea is that you want to start at some reasonable number that you can justify in your demand letter.

 Evidence Of Pain In Your Medical Records

-When it comes to general damages, when you are receiving medical treatment, it is important to be very thorough in your communication with health care professionals.
-Report any pain and discomfort you are experiencing.
+When it comes to general damages, when you're receiving medical treatment, it's important to be very thorough in your communication with health care professionals.
+Report any pain and discomfort you're experiencing.

-One reason for this is that an insurance adjuster will often accept your report of pain and discomfort as true when the doctor writes it down and it becomes part of your medical records, but an adjuster may well dispute the very same report of pain and discomfort if it comes only from you as part of your injury claim.
-Your attorney should be able to help you make the best possible case given the evidence you have available.
+One reason for this is that an insurance adjuster will often accept your report of pain and discomfort as true when the doctor writes it down and it becomes part of your medical records, but the same adjuster may well dispute the very same report of pain and discomfort if it comes only from you, with no medical record to back it up.
+Your attorney should be able to help you put together your best possible case given the evidence you have available.

 Make the Most of Your Claim